-The key audit matter concerns the appropriateness of the actuarial assumptions, for example assumptions around the discount rate, mortality and inflation, used in calculating the Group's defined benefit liability of £18.2m(2017: £58.0m) as shown in note 21.
+Pensions - defined benefit scheme liability assumptions Key audit matter The key audit matter concerns the appropriateness of the actuarial assumptions, for example assumptions around the discount rate, mortality and inflation, used in calculating the Group's defined benefit liability of £18.2m (2017: £58.0m) as shown in Note 21.
 The valuation of the Group's IAS 19 liability involves significant judgement, in particular in the choice of discount rate used.
 This is because a small movement in the discount rate can have a large impact on the funded status of the pension deficit.

-See also the Audit Committee's Report on page 34 where pension accounting is discussed as a significant matter, the accounting policy on retirement benefit schemes in note 2 to the financial statements and the associated critical accounting judgement and key sources of estimation uncertainty in note 3.

-How the scope of our audit responded to the key audit matter

-Initially the design and implementation of the key control around the assumptions used within the pension obligation was assessed, specifically around the discount rate assumption.
+See also the Audit Committee's Report on page 38 where pension accounting is discussed as a significant matter, the accounting policy on retirement benefit schemes in Note 2 to the financial statements and the associated critical accounting judgement and key sources of estimation uncertainty in Note 3.
+How the scope of our Initially the design and implementation of the key control around the assumptions audit responded to the used within the pension obligation was assessed, specifically around the discount key audit matter rate assumption.
 We have assessed the appropriateness of the assumptions underpinning the valuation of the schemes liabilities.
-Specifically we challenged the discount rate, and other key assumptions including inflation and mortality, by using our internal pension specialists to benchmark the assumptions applied against comparable third-party data and to assess the appropriateness of the assumptions in the context of the Group's own position.
+Specifically we challenged the discount rate, and other key assumptions including inflation and mortality, by using our internal pension specialists to benchmark the assumptions applied against comparable third-party data and to assess the appropriateness of the assumptions in the context of the